opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     <img src="{{site.url}}{{site.baseurl}}/images/Security/rule_name_delete.png" alt="Deletes all selected rules" width="45%">

-    * Select one or more rule severity levels as conditions for the alert.
+    * Select one or more rule severity levßels as conditions for the alert.
     * Select from a list of tags to include as conditions for the alert.

 1. To define a notification for the alert, assign an alert severity, select a channel for the notification, and customize a message generated for the alert.